Food in Taipei || Top 6 Foods You Simply Cannot Miss

 So, that’s it folks!
 Who else is hungry?

-Special shout-out goes to the recent social media sensation puppy ice cream which originated in Taiwan.
+Special shout-out goes to the recent social media sensation puppy ice cream which originated in Taipei.

 Read more about these life-like-looking yummy puppies via our blog.